VideoCarp/IndentSyntax/README.md

 Indentation syntax for C-style languages and Ruby/Lua style.
 This project allows you to write with indentation syntax in any language that uses C-style curly braces, or `end` like Ruby, Lua and Julia.
+It is recommended to read this README entirely.
 # Examples:

 ## Rust